Kqirk/advice-to-sim-uow-cs-students/readme.md

 Exams are pen and paper, even for the programming modules.
 It then makes sense to write in pen and paper for your finals revision to memorize the syntax.

+## You don't need the textbooks
+I made it through my degree from 2021-2023 without buying the textbooks, in case you're wondering if you need to spend the money to.

-# Things I wish I knew when I started
+# Things I wish I knew when I started / Things you can look up
+I'd recommend visiting this section after your first two semesters.
+Focus on school for the first two semesters first before branching out.
 ## Git
 Git is something you'll use to collaborate with your teammates in the future, as long as at work.
 Get used to using it.